AOEpeople/aoe_technology_radar/README.md

 ### Step 1: Create a new project

-Ensure node.js ist installed and create a new project by creating a new folder with a `package.json` file like the following and adapt to your needs:
+Ensure node.js is installed and create a new project by creating a new folder with a `package.json` file like the following and adapt it to your needs:

 ```json
 {